|Please note: We are currently experiencing some delays with the delivery of garden waste bins.

-The garden waste scheme is an annual subscription service, costing £43.50 per year.
-Operating all year round, it provides 26 fortnightly collections of domestic garden waste (the same day your recycling bin is emptied) for one bin.
-Additional bin subscriptions are available at £43.50 each per year plus a £10.50 delivery fee for each new bin required.
+The garden waste scheme is an annual subscription service, costing £50 per year.
+Operating all year round, it provides 26 fortnightly collections of domestic garden waste.
+Additional bin subscriptions are available at the same cost each per year, plus an £12.00 delivery fee if new bins need to be delivered.

 |Renew an existing garden waste subscription or subscribe for the first time|

 Please ensure that bin lids are fully closed as we will not collect bins with open lids which are overflowing because they can compromise the safety of our collection crews when lifted.
 If our crews cannot move the bin safely, they will not collect it.
 We do not accept waste placed at the side or on top of bin and we will not collect your garden waste if it is contaminated with non-garden waste.